schriftgestalt/GlyphsSDK/GlyphsFileFormat/GlyphsFileFormatv3.md

 - There are some small deviations from the default format.
 More about that in Notes.

 ## Changes
+### September – December 2020
+- several fixes and additions
+- add JSON schema for Glyphs 2 and 3 files
 ### 4. Jan.
 2019
 - First Draft for version 3
 ### 1. Oct.
 2018: